 - I am thin, fit, healthy, and strong.

-When you write your affirmations, be specific and true to yourself.
+When you write your affirmations for dream body, be specific and true to yourself.
 If you’re having trouble believing in your own affirmations, you need to tackle those limiting beliefs.

 Overcome Limiting Beliefs